plating, anodizing, & finishing Q&As since 1989

 Q. Hi,

-Is it good to pickle brass with sulphuric acid plus hydrogen peroxide?
+Is it good to pickle brass with sulfuric acid plus hydrogen peroxide?
 As nitric acid is used currently in a company to remove the oxide layers of brass, which I don't want to follow.
-If I use sulphuric acid + hydrogen peroxide will it affect brass?
+If I use sulfuric acid + hydrogen peroxide will it affect brass?
 And in what concentration are these two acids used?

 4th year Student, Sastra University - Trichy, India

 A. Hi again Aravinth.
-I have only seen the sulphuric acid plus stabilized hydrogen peroxide approach as a proprietary product, not as a home-brew.
+Shops in the USA almost always buy their metal finishing processes as proprietaries rather than home-brewing them, so I have only seen the sulfuric acid plus stabilized hydrogen peroxide approach as a proprietary product.
 But I have seen it in successful use on copper a few times; and the vendor's data sheet says it can also be used on leaded brass (I don't know for sure whether it can be used on unleaded brass, and if not why not).
-I suggest that you contact the vendor about its availability in your area.
+I suggest that you contact a vendor about its availability in your area.

 Regards,